 It is an exciting time when your small business starts to grow.
 The daily takings increase, customers return and become regulars and the long hours start to feel like they are paying off.
 But, it can also leave you feeling stressed and overwhelmed.
-To help manage these feelings, we have addressed four areas to consider for growing a small business.
+To help manage these feelings, we have addressed five areas to consider for growing a small business.

 1. Your Business Structure

 How you choose to structure your business is an important consideration at all stages but even more so as you grow.
 You may be operating as a sole trader, which has suited your business needs up until now.
 However, as you grow, the needs of your business can change and make a sole trader structure unsuitable.
 Other types of business structures include:

 - Companies; and